 Those who do develop PTSD can be of any age, ethnicity, or income level.
 Women are more likely than men to get this condition.

 If you’re experiencing symptoms of PTSD, understand that you’re not alone.
 According to the National Center for PTSD, 8 million adults have PTSD in any given year.

 If you have frequent upsetting thoughts, are unable to control your actions, or fear that you might hurt yourself or others, seek help right away.

-If you have PTSD, early treatment can help alleviate your symptoms and give you effective strategies for coping with the intrusive thoughts, memories, and flashbacks.
+If you have PTSD, early treatment can help relieve your symptoms.
+It can also give you effective strategies for coping with intrusive thoughts, memories, and flashbacks.

 Through therapy, support groups, and medication, you can get on the road to recovery.